SoroushHaghi/Job-Prep2025/README.md

 Day 4/5:Built a 2-stage GitLab CI/CD pipeline to automate code quality checks.
 Stage 1 uses flake8 for linting, and Stage 2 uses pytest for unit testing.
 Proved its value by catching an intentional bug, demonstrating a working automated safety net.

+Day 6: Full Automation & Project Completion.
+Professionalized the local workflow by implementing pre-commit hooks to automatically format (black), lint (flake8), and test (pytest) code before every commit.
+Completed the analysis pipeline by adding event detection logic, with corresponding unit tests, and wrapped all functionality into a user-friendly Command-Line Interface (CLI).